MicrosoftLearning/AI-102-AIEngineer/Instructions/05-analyze-text.md

 4. Wait for deployment to complete, and then view the deployment details.
 5. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page in the next procedure.

-## Prepare to use the Text Analytics SDK
+## Prepare to use the Language SDK for text analytics

-In this exercise, you'll complete a partially implemented client application that uses the Text Analysis SDK to analyze hotel reviews.
+In this exercise, you'll complete a partially implemented client application that uses the Language service text analytics SDK to analyze hotel reviews.

 > **Note**: You can choose to use the SDK for either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.